mcmah309/rust_core/book/src/libs/slice/slice.md

 A `Slice` is a contiguous sequence of elements in a [List].
 Slices are a view into a list without allocating and copying to a new list, thus slices are more efficient than creating a sub-list, but they do not own their own data.
 That means shrinking the original list can cause the slices range to become invalid, which may cause an exception.

-`Slice` also have a lot of efficient methods for in-place mutation within and between slices. e.g.
+`Slice` also has a lot of efficient methods for in-place mutation within and between slices. e.g.

 ```dart
     var list = [1, 2, 3, 4, 5];